jorendorff/talks/algebraic-data-types/adts.md

 Just as a bonus, I saw this article a while back.

-Erik Kidd wrote this back in 2007:
+Eric Kidd wrote this back in 2007:

 > Sometime back in elementary school, I first asked teachers, "What
 > happens when you divide infinity by 2?"
 Some teachers couldn't answer,